gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 basedir: The base directory where your model will be saved.
 This line effectively instantiates the N2V model with the provided configuration, and the model will be saved in the specified directory.

-If you have further steps related to training or using the model, or if you have any specific questions, feel free to share!

 ```
 # We are ready to start training now.